 Does that mean you should open a Wealthfront account and transfer your taxable brokerage assets at your earliest convenience?
 Perhaps.
 But first, familiarize yourself with what Wealthfront is all about and how it stands apart from the competition.

 Wealthfront also offers other account types.
 These include a cash management account and a low-cost portfolio line of credit, which investors can leverage to borrow against the value of their securities.

 Individual Investing Account (Taxable Brokerage Account)

 Wealthfront’s original investing account is a taxable product known simply as the individual investing account (or “general investing” account).

-With a flat management fee (advisory fee) equal to 0.25% of assets under management (AUM), the individual investing account allocates investment balances across a diversified mix of low-cost, index-based, and sector exchange-traded funds (ETFs), many backed by household names like Vanguard and Schwab.
+The individual investing account has a flat advisory fee equal to 0.25% of assets under management (AUM).
+It allocates investment balances across a diversified mix of low-cost, index-based, and sector exchange-traded funds (ETFs) offering exposure to a variety of asset classes.
+Many are backed by household names like Vanguard and Schwab.

 - U.S. stocks